 We report our sustainability performance using internationally recognized reporting standards and frameworks.
-This includes reporting guidelines, indicators and terminology developed by IPIECA, the Global Reporting Initiative (GRI) G4 guidelines, the Oil and Gas Sector Supplement and the Task Force on Climate-Related Financial Disclosures (TCFD).
-Our reporting is also informed by the Sustainability Accounting Standards Board (SASB) recommendations.
-We provide regular information to the CDP, Dow Jones Sustainability Index (DJSI) and other top-tier organizations that assess the economic, social and environmental performance of companies.
+This includes reporting guidelines, indicators and terminology developed by the Task Force on Climate-Related Financial Disclosures (TCFD), the Sustainability Accounting Standards Board (SASB), IPIECA, the Global Reporting Initiative (GRI) G4 guidelines, and the Oil and Gas Sector Supplement.
+We provide regular information to the CDP climate, Dow Jones Sustainability Index (DJSI) and other top-tier organizations that assess the ESG performance of companies.
 We engage with Disclosing the Facts, MSCI, Sustainalytics, and ISS E&S QualityScore, all of whom rate us based on publicly available information.
-We have mapped relevant IPIECA, GRI, UN Global Compact Principles, SASB and TCFD disclosures for stakeholder convenience and we continue to assess alignment with other emerging frameworks.
+We have mapped relevant TCFD, SASB, IPIECA, GRI and UN Global Compact Principles disclosures for stakeholder convenience, and we continue to assess alignment with other emerging frameworks.

 The 2019 Sustainability Report covers data from January 1 to December 31, 2019.
 Notes to our metrics outline the scope and methodologies of our data reporting.
 The minimum boundary for reporting on social and environmental priorities is assets we operate.